segrelab/comets-toolbox/README.txt

 ------LEGAL

+Scripts included here as part of the COMETS Toolbox are Copyright (C) 2016 Daniel Segre, Bioinformatics Program, Boston University, Boston, MA.
+All rights reserved.
+E-mail: <dsegre@bu.edu>.
+COMETS scripts are available under the terms of the GNU Lesser General Public License version 3.
 COMETS (Computation Of Microbial Ecosystems in Time and Space) is Copyright (C) 2014 Daniel Segre, Bioinformatics Program, Boston University, Boston, MA.
 All rights reserved.
 E-mail: <dsegre@bu.edu>.
 COMETS is available under the terms of the GNU General Public License version 3.

-Scripts included here as part of the COMETS Toolbox are Copyright (C) 2016 Daniel Segre, Bioinformatics Program, Boston University, Boston, MA.
-All rights reserved.
-E-mail: <dsegre@bu.edu>.
-COMETS is available under the terms of the GNU Lesser General Public License version 3.
+ M2HTML - Documentation System for Matlab .m files in HTML Copyright (C) 2003-2005 Guillaume Flandin <Guillaume@artefact.tk> and is included under the GNU GPL version 2

+ Paint4Net (Paint for Network)  Copyright (C) 2009 Latvia University of Agriculture and is uncluded under the NGU GPL version 3

 ------Contact
 The COMETS toolbox is currently maintained by Michael Quintin.
 E-mail: mquintin@bu.edu